Grandediw/mechatronics-maple-project/README.md

 - **`docs/`**: Documentation related to the project, including reports, references, and instructions.
   - `project_report.pdf`: A detailed report of the project’s objectives, methods, and results.

-- **`examples/`**: Example files that demonstrate specific functionalities or concepts from the project.
-  - `example1.mw`: An example Maple worksheet illustrating specific analytical processes.

 ## Getting Started

 ### Prerequisites